lozovoyv/my-chia-farm/README.md

 ## and follow onscreen instructions.
 ```

-Also, you can set up apache/nginx web server pointing to `my-chia-farm/public`.
+Also, you can set up apache/nginx web server pointing to `my-chia-farm/public` and add LetsEncrypt certificate to secure
+your connection.

 ## First run